Is Fluoride Toothpaste Good for You?

 It has been shown that toothpastes which contain more fluoride are more effective against dental decay.
 It has also been noted that excessive fluoride can give rise to enamel fluorosis of the front permanent incisors.
 People with fluorosis have white spots on their teeth due to discoloration of the enamel.
 These spots can stain or become dark.
 It should be noted that fluorosis can be avoided by the proper use of fluoride, but it is not a health problem.

-Warning for Children using Fluoride toothpaste
+Warning for Children using Fluoride Toothpaste

 Children can swallow some of the toothpaste when brushing.
 If too much fluoride is ingested during the development of the adult teeth, then the enamel may be discolored.
 Fluorosis usually happens during a child's first few years when the teeth are forming.
 Ingestion of excess fluoride during the first seven years of the child can permanently disco lour the incisor teeth.
 Most cases ar, however, mild.
 You should teach your child to avoid swallowing toothpaste and spit out it.